davisopeyemi/DSA-Data-Analysis-Capstone-Project/README.md

 The analysis is supported by pivot tables, calculated columns, and visualizations.

 ### Tools Used
-- Ms Excel for Data Cleaning [Download Here](https://www.mircosoft.com)
+- Ms Excel for Data Cleaning
   - For Data Collection
   - For Data Cleaning
     1. Data Manipulation